maremoto/snips-app-safe/README.md

 ## Features

+This is an app to provide basic assistance to old or somehow impaired people at home, using the dialog features of the snips platform.

-With the hotword "hey Snips" the assistant starts to listen and initiates its procedure:
+With the hotword "hey Snips" the assistant starts to listen and initiates its procedure.
-- Help for emergency dialogue with list of contact people+numbers to call in case of emergency.
-- Alarm bell raise or clear management.
-- Internet VoIP-to-mobile adapter to call or calls to be performed.
+You can ask the voice assistant for help, or press the emergency button.
+The assistant will then ask you who to call among the contacts, or if the alarm should be raised.
+If no answer is provided, the alarm will raise automatically and the default contact will be called.

 ### Intents